saurabhkacholiya/huddle-landing-page/README.md

 ### What I learned

 - I am proud of the complete project
-  - its in plain html and css
+- Its in plain html and css
-  - The Design is near to perfect of the given design
+- The Design (CSS) is near to perfect of the given design in figma
 - it has boosted my confidence!!

 ```html
 <header>using</header>